rust-lang/rfcs/text/3127-trim-paths.md

 - `0` or `false`: no sanitisation at all
 - `1`: sanitise only the paths in emitted executable or library binaries.
-It always affects paths from macros such as panic messages, and in debug information only if they will be embedded together with the binary (the default on platforms with ELF binaries, such as Linux and windows-gnu), but will not touch them if they are in a separate symbols file (the default on Windows MSVC and macOS)
+It always affects paths from macros such as panic messages, and in debug information only if they will be embedded together with the binary (the default on platforms with ELF binaries, such as Linux and windows-gnu), but will not touch them if they are in separate files (the default on Windows MSVC and macOS).
+But the path to these separate files are sanitised.
-- `2` or `true`: sanitise paths in all compilation outputs, including compiled executable/library, separate symbols file (if one exists), and compiler diagnostics.
+- `2` or `true`: sanitise paths in all compilation outputs, including compiled executable/library, debug information, and compiler diagnostics.

 The default release profile uses option `1`.
 You can also manually override it by specifying this option in `Cargo.toml`:
 ```toml